SalesforceFoundation/NPSP/README.md

 ```
 $ git clone https://github.com/*username*/Cumulus.git
 ```
-* In your IDE of your choice, create a new project based on your cloned report.
-Associate the project with the force.com nature, but *do not refresh from server*.
+* In your IDE of your choice, create a new project based on your cloned report (If you checked out the clone in the Eclipse workspace you can just create a standard project with the same name)
+* Associate the project with the force.com nature
+* Enter your DE org credentials, but *do not refresh from server*
-* Select the labels and objects folders, and select 'Save to Server', not deploy
+* Select the objects folders, and select 'Save to Server', not deploy
 * Select remaining folders and 'Save to Server'